pforret/leqm-php/docs/index.md

 ### Accessing Measurements

-The result is returned as a DTO with public readonly properties:
+The result is returned as a DTO with public properties:

 ```php
 $result = $leqm->measure('/path/to/audio.wav');